AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Limited visibility, fatigue, and an increased number of drunk drivers on the road make driving at night dangerous for all drivers, but it’s a particularly large risk for teens.

-Per mile driven, the fatal crash rate of 16- to 19-year-olds is about four times as high at night as it is during the day.
-That’s why many states impose a curfew that limits night driving for teenagers.
+Per mile driven, the fatal crash rate of 16- to 19-year-olds is about three times as high as that of adult drivers between the age of 30 to 59-years old.3 That’s why many states impose a curfew that limits night driving for teenagers.
 While many curfews begin around midnight, research finds that nighttime teen crashes often occur between 9 p.m. and midnight.

 Passengers